rdematteo/portfolio/README.md

 Coderacademy Portfolio assignment

 **A link (URL) to your published portfolio website**
-I have utilised netlify to publish on the web.
-The address is below<br>
+<p>I have utilised netlify to publish on the web.
+The address is below</p>
 https://rdematteo.netlify.com/

 **A link to your GitHub repository**<br>